Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/klaw-core-with-clusterapi.md

-    Make sure that the certificates used in the keystore and truststore are signed by the same CA, or the public keys of both stores must be imported into each other\'s trust stores.
+    Make sure that the certificates used in the keystore and truststore are signed by the same CA, or the public keys of both stores must be imported into each other's trust stores.
     :::

 3. Verify the successful connection